 Philautia – Love of yourself.
 Yes, it is vital to love yourself, respect, and appreciate.

 Storge – for my daughters, my friends, family, and even the occasional colleague x

-Oh, hang on… which one is for a cool, refreshing pint of Peroni?
+Oh, hang on, which one is for a cool, refreshing pint of Moretti?

-No, I'm not going to go into individual detail about each word.
-I can easily give you many examples in my own life, and maybe I'll write a little series on them.
-I am sure they will all come out in the wash as we go on this writing journey together, anyway.
+No, I'm not going to detail each word individually.
+I can easily give you many examples from my own life, and maybe I'll write a little series on them.
+I am sure they will all come out in the wash as we go on this writing journey together.

 Doing things from a place of love, I say to people that I love them.
 And if I say it, I do.
 I certainly don't say it if I do not mean it, but you, on the other hand, have to negotiate the mine-field of which love I am using on that occasion.

 If I say that I love you, it doesn't mean I will wander aimlessly over the Yorkshire Moors reciting Byron.
 Or offer up a dozen roses with some cheesy platitude from Hallmark.
 It means you are on my radar.
-I will protect you, be loyal to you, make myself vulnerable to you and try to trust you.
+I will protect you, be loyal to you, make myself vulnerable, and try to trust you.